arevaldez/TechFlip/content/blog/react-context-api-passing-state-to-child-components-made-easy/index.md

 <br />

 The Child component is the first component that receives the state from the context provider.
-It then procedes to pass the state down to the Grandchild.
+It then precedes to pass the state down to the Grandchild.
 As you can see, even the Grandchild component that was wrapped within the Child component has access to the Parent state.

 ## Conclusion